personium/legacy-api-references/api/en/302_Box_Installation.md

 #### bar file limit

-* The file size of the Box installable bar file is limited to the following.<br>
+* The file size of the Box installable bar file is limited to the following.
     When exceeding the upper limit value, you can not install Box.
     * File size of bar file: 100MB
     * Before compression file size of entry in bar file: 10MB